 Applications for children between the ages of 4 – 11 must be made through the Local Education Authority’s Pupil Admissions Team.
-The academy is two-form entry, which means there are 60 pupils in each year group.
+The academy is a two-form entry, which means there are 60 pupils in each of the year groups.

 Pupil Admissions Office